MrJanHorak/adventCalendar/HELP_SYSTEM.md

 **Contextual Help:**

+1. Enable "Add Image" or "Add Video" to reveal URL fields
-1. When entering image/video URLs, hover over the ℹ️ icon
+2. When entering image/video URLs, hover over the ℹ️ icon
-2. Read the tooltip for quick guidance
+3. Read the tooltip for quick guidance
-3. Check the tip text below the input field
+4. Check the tip text below the input field

+### Creating Multi-Content Entries

+- Use the editor controls at the top of the entry form:
+   - Toggle "Add Image" to show the Image URL field
+   - Toggle "Add Video" to show the Video URL field
+   - Check "Poem Styling" to apply italic + relaxed line-height to text
+- Title is required; include at least one of text, image, or video.
+- You can include all three: text + image + video.

 ### For Developers